spress/spress.yosymfony.com/_posts/2015-10-16-spress-2-0-0-beta-is-here.md

 ### Taxonomy generator

-Generators are a new feature of Spress 2.0.0 for generating new items of content.
+[Generators](https://github.com/spress/Spress/issues/45) are a new feature of Spress 2.0.0 for generating new items of content.
 Useful for pagination or as in this case for generating the taxonomy items.
-See the feature [#57](https://github.com/spress/Spress/issues/57) for more details.
+See the feature [#57](https://github.com/spress/Spress/issues/57) for more details about how to use.

 ## How to get this version?